ZY-Garrete/GS_2025_summer/4DGS.md

 #### 3DGS:
 + Summary: 3DGS is a method that uses Gaussian functions to represent the geometry and appearance information of a scene in three-dimensional space, establishes an explicit model to represent the entire 3D space, and provides an efficient and high-quality rendering method.
 + Pipeline:
   + 3DGS adds a Gaussian function to each x,y,z point to represent the volume it occupies.
 Each Gaussian function is determined by its mean and covariance matrix, which respectively determine the position and shape of the function, and uses opacity and SH spherical harmonics to represent the opacity and color of the Gaussian.
 Finally, the splatting method in CG is used to render a two-dimensional image at a specific observation position.
-In this model, the covariance matrix, opacity, and SH coefficient of each Gaussian are variables to be optimized, and the gradient backpropagation framework of pytorch is used for optimization during the training process.
+In this model, the covariance matrix, opacity, and SH coefficient of each Gaussian are variables to be optimized, and the gradient backpropagation framework of PyTorch is used for optimization during the training process.
 + Advantages:
   + high computational efficiency
   + good rendering quality
   + good training speed
-  + highly flexible and suitable for a variety of scene
+  + highly flexible and suitable for a variety of scenes
   + purely explicit model-->Nerf(purely implicit models)
 #### 4DGS:
-Traditional 3DGS model just focuses for the static scene.
-When the scene start moves, the moving part must be blurred in the final model.
+The traditional 3DGS model just focuses on the static scene.
+When the scene starts moving, the moving part must be blurred in the final model.
 If we want to model dynamic scenes by reconstructing a static scene for each frame.
 One problem is discontinuity, another is storage in training and rendering.
-Thus, 4DGS figures out these two problems by the following ways: Constructing a dynamic scene by deforming a static set of Gaussians over time.
+Thus, 4DGS figures out these two problems in the following ways: Constructing a dynamic scene by deforming a static set of Gaussians over time.

 > **Start with a standard static scene**